Skip to main content

 If chromium is not working after 3 months of consistent use, we look at the bigger picture.
 We check sleep, stress, hidden carbohydrate intake, alcohol, and medication interactions.
 Sometimes we add berberine or inositol.
 Sometimes we switch to a prescription tool like metformin.

 There is a Philly-specific reason.
 Many of my patients face insulin resistance from long winters indoors, demanding desk jobs in Center City, and a food culture that leans heavy on bread and beer.
-Chromium is one of the more affordable tools to add to a metabolic plan, especially for patients who are not yet ready for prescription medication.
+Chromium is one of the more affordable tools to add to a metabolic plan, particularly for patients who are not yet ready for prescription medication.

 Related Intelligence